What is the difference between chapter 7 bankruptcy and chapter 13 bankruptcy?

 How will my co-signer be affected if I file bankruptcy?

 Your bankruptcy should not be reported on your co-signer’s credit report.
 It is you filing bankruptcy—not your co-signer!

 Your co-signer will remain legally obligated on the debt.
 Typically, once you file chapter 7 bankruptcy, the creditor will pursue your co-signer for payment if payments are not being received.
 However, if you file chapter 13 bankruptcy, your co-signer may have some protection from creditors by the “Automatic Stay” order imposed.
-There are some complex exceptions which are best discussed during your free consultation.
+There are some complex exceptions which are best discussed during your consultation.

 How much does it cost to file bankruptcy?

 The court filing fee is currently $335 for chapter 7 and $310 for chapter 13.
 Check the bankruptcy court’s website for up-to-date filing fee information and filing fee waiver information.
-We are happy to provide you with a quote for our services at the conclusion of your free consultation, assuming we have sufficient information to assess your potential matter.
+We are happy to provide you with a quote for our services at the conclusion of your consultation, assuming we have sufficient information to assess your potential matter.
 Our previous clients report that they found our fees very reasonable and that we provided good value for their money.
 (See our reviews).
 We offer flexible payment plans for our clients.
 Beware of “teaser” rates or “bait and switch” fee quotes you may find on-line!
 You won’t find those with us!